jmir17/scrumChecklist/README.md

 - [ ] Events are transparent, to be inspected, to be adapted.

     ##### The Sprint
-    - [ ] The lenght is from 2 to 4 weeks.
+    - [ ] The length is from 2 to 4 weeks.
     - [ ] Has consistent durations.
     - [ ] New sprints start immediately after the previous concludes.
     - [ ] A sprint goal is always set.